 Logan attended Tufts University for his undergraduate degree and is a proud Chicago native.
 In his spare time, he reads about housing policy, plays rugby, and has a fledgling collection of comic books.

 Michael was born and raised in the Philadelphia area, and graduated from the University of Pennsylvania with a degree in English concentrating in Medieval Literature.
 Prior to law school, he worked as an editor for several major publishers in New York.
 At NYU he holds leadership positions in several student groups including First Generation Professionals (President), Health Law and Policy Society (Treasurer), and the Social Enterprise and Start-Up Law Group (Alternative Break Co-Chair), and is a member of both BALSA and OUTLaw.
-He spent his 1L summer at Cleary Gottlieb, and will spend his 2L summer splitting between Cleary Gottlieb and White & Case.
+He spent his 1L summer at Cleary Gottlieb, his 2L summer at White & Case, and worked as an associate at White & Case for almost two years.

-Hailing from Chicago's South Side, Riley is a 3L and social entrepreneur with a passion for creating pathways to opportunity.
+Hailing from Chicago's South Side, Riley is a social entrepreneur with a passion for creating pathways to opportunity.
 In 2015, he co-founded Bloc, a company using emerging technologies to prepare young people for the future of work.
 He was recognized by Forbes as a 30 Under 30 Social Entrepreneur in 2019.
 He holds a B.A. in Political Science and American Studies from Columbia University.
+Since graduating from NYU Law, he has served as a Director of Ventures at CityBridge Education and an Advisory Board Member for the Margaret Walker Center at Jackson State University.

 Viola received her LL.B. degree with First Class Honors from the University of Nigeria in 2016.
 She received the prize of the Best Graduating Student of the Faculty of Law, as well as other academic and leadership excellence awards.
 In 2017, she received a First Class Honors from the Nigerian Law School and was the second recipient of the Stephenson Harwood LLP award for the Best Graduating Student of the Nigerian Law School.